fdicarlo/AZ-900/Exam_Questions.md

 10) You have an on-premises network that contains 100 servers.
 You need to recommend a solution that provides additional resources to your users.
 The solution must minimize capital and operational expenditure costs.
 What should you include in the recommendation?
 * A. a complete migration to the public cloud
 * B. an additional data center
-* C. a private cloud […]
+* C. a private cloud
+* D. a hybrid cloud

 11) You plan to migrate a web application to Azure.
 The web application is accessed by external users.
 You need to recommend a cloud deployment solution to minimize the amount of administrative effort used to manage the web application.
 What should you include in the recommendation?
 * A. software as a service (SaaS)
-* B. platform as a […]
+* B. platform as a service (PaaS)
+* C. infrastructure as a service (IaaS)
+* D. database as a service (DaaS)

 12) Your company hosts an accounting named App1 that is used by all the customers of the company.
 App1 has low usage during the first three weeks of each month and very high usage during the last week of each month.
-Which benefit of Azure Cloud Services supports cost management for this type of usage pattern? […]
+Which benefit of Azure Cloud Services supports cost management for this type of usage pattern?
+* A. high availability
+* B. high latency
+* C. elasticity
+* D. load balancing

 13) Your company plans to migrate all its data and resources to Azure.
 The company’s migration plan states that only platform as a service (PaaS) solutions must be used in Azure.
 You need to deploy an Azure environment that supports the planned migration.
-Solution: You create an Azure App Service and Azure Storage accounts.
-Does this […]
+Solution: Solution: You create an Azure App Service and Azure Storage accounts.
+Does this meet the goal?
+* A. Yes
+* B. No

 14) Your company plans to migrate all its data and resources to Azure.
 The company’s migration plan states that only platform as a service (PaaS) solutions must be used in Azure.
 You need to deploy an Azure environment that supports the planned migration.
-Solution: You create an Azure App Service and Azure virtual machines that have […]
+Solution: You create an Azure App Service and Azure virtual machines that have Microsoft SQL Server installed.
+Does this meet the goal?
+* A. Yes
+* B. No

 15) Your company plans to migrate all its data and resources to Azure.
 The company’s migration plan states that only platform as a service (PaaS) solutions must be used in Azure.
 You need to deploy an Azure environment that supports the planned migration.
 Solution: You create an Azure App Service and Azure SQL databases.
-Does this […]
+Does this meet the goal?
+* A. Yes
+* B. No

 16) When planning to migrate a public website to Azure, you must plan to pay monthly usage costs.
 Instructions: Review the underlined text.
 If it makes the statement correct, select “No change is needed”.
 If the statement is incorrect, select the answer choice that makes the statement correct.
 * A. No change is needed